Carpet

 If

-a carpet salesperson comes to your house to measure, they may not disclose
+a carpet salesperson comes to your house to measure, he/she may not be

-to you how much carpet you need.
-Unscrupulous carpet retailers prefer to
+to you exactly how much carpet you actually need.

-keep this information hidden from you so you won't use the information to
+keep this information hidden from you so you won't use their measurements to

 want without you knowing the true itemized cost for each of the products and